-Make-up tests are allowed for an absence.
-Make-up work will not remove an absence, tardy, or leave early from a student's record.
-Weekly tests may be made up within 2 days of the original test date.
-Final tests cannot be made up.
+Make-up tests are allowed for an approved absence.
+Make-up work will not remove an absence from a student's record.
+Make-up tests are not allowed for final exams.

 REMEDIAL COURSES AND PASS/FAIL GRADES

 WyoTech does not offer remedial courses on a pass/fail basis.